parniajabbari/Hof-ions/t.md

 * Runs PROPKA to predict pKa values of ionizable residues in modified protein structures.
 * Provides insight into how different ions affect local protein charge and stability.
 * Output: `propka_summary.csv` + original PROPKA files for each entry.

----

-I’ve fixed the spacing to have **consistent separation** between sections and bullet points (roughly equivalent to 8 spaces of visual separation).

-If you want, I can also **convert this into a fully markdown-ready GitHub README** with proper collapsible sections and code blocks, which will look much cleaner online.

-Do you want me to do that next?